pjpritch/truth-store/README.md

 `npm test` to run Mocha/Supertest API tests
 `npm start` or `./bin/www` to run server API locally

-make sure to add the following line to your local `/etc/hosts` file:
-`127.0.0.1       non-existent-tenant.domain.local joe.domain.local fred.domain.local test-tenant.domain.local barney.domain.local` for tests to pass

-I will update the tests to use nip.io in the future perhaps ...

 See `sample.env` for available ENV overrides.

 Running `docker-compose build truth` will build a local Docker-image.